I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksrecalculatestackdepth.md

 <p>This function allows IRPs to be forwarded through an object by ensuring that any IRP allocated on this device will have sufficient stack locations to allow it to be forwarded.
 Stack depth must be recalculated on a streaming device when the device transitions out of a Stop state.
 It can also be recalculated when an object is freed in order to conserve resources.</p>

-<p>The <b>KsRecalculateStackDepth</b> function assumes that <b>KsSetDevicePnpAndBaseObject</b> has been called on this device header and has assigned a base object whose stack depth is to be recalculated.</p>

-<p>This function allows IRPs to be forwarded through an object by ensuring that any IRP allocated on this device will have sufficient stack locations to allow it to be forwarded.
-Stack depth must be recalculated on a streaming device when the device transitions out of a Stop state.
-It can also be recalculated when an object is freed in order to conserve resources.</p>

 ## -requirements
 <table>
 <tr>